Figedi/onkyo_remote/README.md

 ============

 Onkyo Remote is a dashboard widget which can be used to control your receiver over the ethernet from your dashboard.
-There is a built in binary `onkyo` from https://github.com/miracle2k/onkyo-eiscp .
-If that doesn't work, you have to compile for your system from scratch
+This Widget uses the python package `onkyo` from https://github.com/miracle2k/onkyo-eiscp .
+In order to make this widget work, install the package on your system, i.e. with `easy_install onkyo-eiscp`.
 Other than that you should be fine.

 Install